- Shih Tzu and Maltese are two of the most popular breeds of toy dogs.

 Wrapping up Shih Tzu vs Maltese

 Shih Tzus and Maltese are both terrific companions for families.
 However, these two breeds are distinct from one another in a variety of ways.
 For example, they do not react in the same way.
 Shih Tzus are not as affectionate with children or strangers, whereas the Maltese require a great deal of affection and social connection with other people of all ages.
 Both breeds are known for having somewhat laid-back personalities.
-With the right home setting and direction, each is endearing in their own ways and has the potential to be good companions.
+With the right home setting and direction, each is endearing in its own way and has the potential to be a wonderful companion.

 Ready to discover the top 10 cutest dog breeds in the entire world?